 6. Subscription plan tiers and pricing

-SaaS agreements must feature the vendor's current subscription plans and the inclusions and services each plan offers.
+SaaS agreements must feature the vendor's current subscription plans and each plan's inclusions and services.

 In terms of cost, the pricing and payment terms for each subscription model must be stated transparently in the SaaS contract.
 The usual payment terms are monthly, quarterly, and yearly.